 Were flowing, trickling through their buttocks’ crack.

-But Catholics did have a rich tradition of liturgy, ritual, incense, stained-glass images, sculpture and music (for centuries their were no pews in churches; people danced in church).
+But Catholics did have a rich tradition of liturgy, ritual, incense, stained-glass images, sculpture and music (for centuries there were no pews in churches; people danced in church).
 There was a strong, if conflicted appreciation of the feminine principle in the worship of the Virgin Mary.
 And individuals were confidant of a first-rate afterlife if they followed the strictures of the church.